ylor/dotfiles/README.md

 ## Usage

 `sh -c $(curl -fsSL env.roly.sh)`
-`wget -O- env.roly.sh`

 ## Acknowledgements

-- Omakub, Omarchy, Crucible - spiritual kinship, inspiration
+- Omarchy - spiritual kinship, inspiration
-- Homebrew - a pillar in macOS computing
+- Homebrew - a pillar for macOS computing
 - Gum - a crucial utility that transformed the UX of this project

 ## TODO